OFFICIAL DODGEBALL RULES

 4. Players are not allowed to play with gloves, bare hands only.
 Wraps for supporting recovering injuries are acceptable.

-5. Proper exercise footwear is required at all times.
-Sandals, flip flops, marking shoes, dress shoes, and going barefoot are not allowed.
+5. Players without proper footwear are not permitted to play.
+For example, sandals, slippers, flip flops, marking shoes, dress shoes, and going barefoot are not allowed.